-Dan Gruen is a Cognitive Scientist in IBM Research's Symbiotic Cogntive Systems group.
-He works on the design of cognitive environments, such as Cognitive Boardrooms and Cognitive Control Centers, to let strategic decision-makers seamlessly incorporate insights from big-data, analytics, visualization and cognitive systems.
+Dan Gruen is a Cognitive Scientist in IBM Research AI Group.
+He works on the design of AI-based tools that let practitioners and strategic decision-makers seamlessly incorporate insights from big-data, analytics, visualization and cognitive systems in their daily work.
+He currently is focused on Health related applications, including those based on automatic video understanding and summarization.
 Dan led a team that developed collaborative reasoning tools, and that also created an early mobile, geo-data crowdsourcing app.

 In the past, Dan managed IBM Research's Reinventing Email research project, was an early researcher on activity management, and has done research on visualizations , spatial displays and mobile devices.
 He has worked with numerous customers to help create technology visions aimed at their desired business outcomes.

 Dan has a PhD in Cognitive Science from UCSD.
 He holds over 30 US and international patents in User Experience, Social Software, and related areas.
 His work includes the use of visual scenarios and other story-based methods to ground design in real-world usage situations.

 Dan applies his background in user-centered design and experience with observational methods to a variety of areas, including: